japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Dataset-groupByKey.md

 Internally, `groupByKey` creates a structured query with the `AppendColumns` unary logical operator (with the given `func` and the analyzed logical plan of the target `Dataset` that `groupByKey` was executed on) and creates a new `QueryExecution`.

-In the end, `groupByKey` creates a <<spark-sql-streaming-KeyValueGroupedDataset.adoc#, KeyValueGroupedDataset>> with the following:
+In the end, `groupByKey` creates a <<spark-sql-streaming-KeyValueGroupedDataset.md#, KeyValueGroupedDataset>> with the following:

 * Encoders for `K` keys and `T` rows